 Check out the painted bicycles around the city

-That sounds odd right?
-What do I mean check out the painted bicycles?
-Well, once you begin walking around Sarasota you may begin to notice some oddly painted and uniquely decorated bicycles in truly random spots.
-I love when cities have quirks like this and knew there had to be an explanation behind these random bicycles— and of course there was!
-You can read the full story here, but long story short, Dr. Nik is a bit of a pack rat who began hoarding bikes.
+You can read the full story here, but long story short, Dr. Nik is a bit of a packrat who began hoarding bikes.
 He would add funky touches to them (one had 44 flamingos on it) and noticed one day when he locked it up how much joy and interest it brought people.
 So in the last 10 years, he’s placed about 36 of these fun, uniquely decorated bicycles throughout Sarasota!

 Ca’ d’Zan & The Ringling

+This is one of my personal favorite things to do in Sarasota.
 There is so much beauty just in exploring the grounds here.
 You will undoubtedly be in awe as you explore the gardens and the area surrounding Ca’ d’Zan (John and Mable Ringling’s insane mansion) and the museums.
-Ca’ d’Zan has Venetian inspired architecture that will truly make you forget you’re in Florida from looking at it— there’s even a dock for a gondola in the back.
+Ca’ d’Zan has Venetian-inspired architecture that will truly make you forget you’re in Florida from looking at it— there’s even a dock for a gondola in the back.